 - Sensitive to last platinum regimen (disease progression >6 months after the last dose of platinum)

-- If <55 years of age at diagnosis, prior history of breast cancer, or close relative (first or second degree) with ovarian cancer or early onset (5 years ago without evidence of recurrence) or curatively treated breast cancer (>3 years ago without evidence of recurrence)
+- If <55 years of age at diagnosis, prior history of breast cancer, or close relative (first or second degree) with ovarian cancer or early onset (6 months prior and/or bone marrow transplant >2 years prior to first dose of rucaparib).

 - Prior treatment with any PARP inhibitor